Temporal Scaling Law for Large Language Models

-We use experiment results to derive the temporal scaling law, and conduct predictions after deriving parameters of the temporal scaling law from an early training period.
-See Appendix for details.
+We use experiment results to derive the temporal scaling law and conduct predictions after deriving parameters of the temporal scaling law from an early training period.
+Please refer to \cref{sec:more_exp_setting} for more experiment details.

-\textbf{Train Dataset.} We train LLMs on the Pile~\citep{DBLP:journals/corr/abs-2101-00027}, a large-scale, publicly available monolingual corpus in English for language model pre-training, consisting of 22 text domains.
-For all experiments, we tokenize it using the LLaMA tokenizer~\citep{DBLP:journals/corr/abs-2302-13971} with a 32k vocabulary.
-We apply the domain weights in \citep{DBLP:journals/corr/abs-2310-19531} for LLM pre-training.
+\textbf{Train Dataset.} We train LLMs on the Pile~\cite{DBLP:journals/corr/abs-2101-00027}, consisting of 22 English text domains.
+For all experiments, we tokenize it using the LLaMA tokenizer~\cite{DBLP:journals/corr/abs-2302-13971} with a 32k vocabulary.
+We apply the domain weights in \cite{DBLP:journals/corr/abs-2310-19531} for LLM pretraining.

 \textbf{Validation Dataset.} We apply two validation datasets for test loss calculation.
 For the in-distribution (ID) dataset, we randomly sample 800 sequences (1024 consecutive tokens for each) for each text domain from the validation set in the Pile.
-For the out-of-distribution (OOD) dataset, we simply adopt the validation split of the RealNews-Like domain in the C4 dataset~\citep{DBLP:journals/jmlr/RaffelSRLNMZLL20}, as it is claimed to be ``distinct from the Pile''~\citep{DBLP:journals/corr/abs-2101-00027}.
+For the out-of-distribution (OOD) dataset, we simply adopt the validation split of the RealNews-Like domain in the C4 dataset~\cite{DBLP:journals/jmlr/RaffelSRLNMZLL20}, as it is claimed to be ``distinct from the Pile''~\cite{DBLP:journals/corr/abs-2101-00027}.
 We refer to both validation datasets as ID-Val and OOD-Val, respectively.
 When calculating test loss, we forward all sequences in the validation dataset and average the results.
 It is worth noting that calculating test loss is equivalent to calculating the perplexity (PPL) for the validation dataset since PPL can be directly acquired via test loss:

-\textbf{Models.} We train two generative language models with 468M and 1.2B parameters, respectively.
-The architectures of models are identical to the 410M and 1.0B parameter models in~\citep{DBLP:conf/icml/BidermanSABOHKP23}.
+\textbf{Models.} We train two LLaMA-structure \cite{DBLP:journals/corr/abs-2302-13971} generative language models with 9.8M and 58M parameters to illustrate our temporal scaling law.
+The architectures of both are identical to the 14M and 70M parameter models in~\cite{DBLP:conf/icml/BidermanSABOHKP23}.
 The differences between model parameters can be ascribed to the different vocabulary sizes and different activation functions (i.e., SwiGLU v.s.
 GeLU).
-See Appendix for details.
+When utilizing the temporal scaling law for predictions and further applications, we adopt the architectures of the 410M and 1.0B parameter models in~\cite{DBLP:conf/icml/BidermanSABOHKP23}, which leads to 468M and 1.2B models, respectively.
+To further \textit{scale up and generalize} the validation of temporal scaling law, we also pre-train: (1) a 6.7B model with the same architecture of LLaMA-7B, (2) a 468M GPT-NeoX model, and (3) an 2B MoE model.
+Please refer to \cref{sec:append_structure} in the Appendix for training and fitting results on (2) and (3).